Origins of a Startup: The Mechanical Engineer Aline Saraiva Okello Co-Founded HarvestRainWater in Mozambique

 An example of such a WASH center is the SHIPO SMART Centre in Tanzania.
 In 10 years, this center has helped provide improved water sources to 500,000 people by means of 3000 hand-drilled wells and 11,000 rope pumps, of which some 6000 are self-supply.
 These were made by 35 private pump and drilling companies.
 The cost per capita of rural water supply reduced from (USD) $40-$15 (Maltha.
 2015).

 New technologies, lessons learned and innovative approaches are in place.
 What is lacking is large-scale capacity building and SMART Centres or WET Centres as promoted by CAWST (the Centre for Affordable Water and Sanitation Technology), which are proven concepts for capacity building.
 As the saying goes, to help the poor do not give a fish but a fishing rod.
 We need to make another step: teach people how to make the fishing rod.
-So, in the future, families, communities and companies can solve part of the water problem with locally produced and affordable solutions.
+So, in the future, families, communities and companies can solve part of the water problem with locally produced and affordable water solutions.

 Create one or more WASH training centers in each country.
 The centers should have knowledge, demonstrations available and capacity for training.
 Examples of such centers are the SMART Centres (coordinated by MetaMeta) in Tanzania, Malawi, Mozambique and Zambia and WET Centres (coordinated by CAWST) in Nepal, Ethiopia, Zambia and other countries.